JX-Master/LunaSDK-Docs/docs/api/class_luna_1_1_list_1ad7f3db2f149b0faf686e81595f2c333a.md

 * *in* **it**

-    The iterator pointing to the element to be transferred.
+    The iterator to the element to be transferred.